szmrki/CurlingSheet/README.md

 # CurlingSheet
-Run the following commands in the Windows Command Prompt (cmd.exe).
+Run the following commands in the Windows.

 ## Environment
+- Windows11
 - Python 3.12.x

 ## How to Use